pomonam/kronfluence/DOCUMENTATION.md

 matrices should be smaller than that used for fitting covariance matrices.
 Furthermore, note that you should be getting similar results, regardless of what batch size you use (different from training neural networks).

+**Why are there so many arguments?**
+Kronfluence was originally developed to compute influence scores on large-scale models, which is why `FactorArguments` have many parameters to support these use cases.
+There are some common `FactorArguments` in `common_factor_arguments.py`.

 ---

 ## Configuring Scores with ScoreArguments